ebook production

-Here are some things to remember when creating your e-Book
+Here are some things to remember when creating your manuscript for an ebook

 The first step is creating a clean, workable manuscript.
-Office Word® is very powerful and we can do a lot with it.
-The reason for creating a clean manuscript is formatting will be a lot smoother.
-Remember, the actual book length will change based on what the reader is using to read it: Tablet, phone, computer, or reader … so, if the document isn’t formatted correctly, it can cause lots of problems when designing the layout of the book.
+Office Word® is very powerful, and creating a clean manuscript will make formatting much smoother.
+Remember, the actual book length will change based on what the reader is using to read it: tablet, phone, computer, or reader.
+So, if the document isn’t formatted correctly, it can cause lots of problems when designing the book’s layout.

 • Use double or 1.5 line spacing.